orra-dev/agent-fragile-to-prod-guide/README.md

-# Orra Workshop: From Fragile to Production-Ready AI Applications
+# orra Workshop: From Fragile to Production-Ready AI Applications

-This workshop demonstrates how to transform a fragile AI-powered Marketplace Assistant into a production-ready multi-agent application using Orra.
+This workshop demonstrates how to transform a fragile AI-powered Marketplace Assistant into a production-ready multi-agent application using orra.

 ## Workshop Overview